• Home

 Guard And Reserve Retirement

-Reserve Components also need 20 years of military service, but calculating years of service differs in active-duty.
+Reserve Components also need 20 years of military service, but calculating years of service differs from active-duty.
 In this case, it’s 20 years of “good service” and can be any combination of service between the Guard and Reserve.
 Reservists have a different system of doing this than the National Guard.
 We will examine the separate Guard and Reserve retirement systems, and what is meant by “good service” below.

-The Definition Of A “Good Year” For Members Of The Guard And Reserve
+The Definition of a “Good Year” for Members of the Guard and Reserve

 Since retirement points are a key factor in calculating retirement pay and eligibility for retirement, it’s good to understand the definition of a “good year.”